 The third reflects the increased requirements in the SREP which relates to inadequate second line of defence and its involvement in the governance of the IRB system and modelling.
 Included is also an add-on for operational risk from inspections relating to IT and key processes.
 In total the add-on amounts to DKK 6,973m.
 Part of the adjustments that will be made due to the SREP is reversal of changes made in Pillar 1 REA.
-Before the changes are in effect, and are included in the relevant risk measure, these are reported as other risks in Pillar 1.
+Before the changes are in effect, and are included in the relevant risk measure, these are reported as other risks in Pillar 1, in 2015 Q4 they amounted to DKK 169m.

 Finally, a temporary capital allocation is designated to provide buffers above current capital requirements in the event of unexpected changes to the capital base and/or risk exposure amount, as well as a precautionary action to compensate for the continuation of slow economic growth and uncertain macro environment causing uncertainty regarding the future risk picture.
 To reflect the current conditions in the agricultural sector and low interest rates impact on customers holding swap contracts, part of this additional buffer has been earmarked as specific capital add-ons to cover these specific credit risks.
+Once we have gathered experience with the application of the new collective provisioning model and the process has matured these specific capital add-ons will be reversed.

 For the Nordea Bank Danmark Group and Nordea Bank Danmark A/S, the general management buffer is the difference between the measured Pillar 1 and Pillar 2 risks (including the temporary allocations) and the individual solvency need.
-The individual solvency need before management buffer of 13.3% for the Nordea Bank Danmark Group allows for an internal buffer at end-Q3 of 39 bps, which amounts to DKK 1,044m.
-For Nordea Kredit Realkreditaktieselskab the buffer is the difference between the measured Pillar 1 and Pillar 2 risks and the 11.4% individual solvency need, which amounts to DKK 297m.
+The individual solvency need before management buffer of 13.8% for the Nordea Bank Danmark Group allows for an internal buffer at end-Q4 of 34 bps, which amounts to DKK 880m.
+For Nordea Kredit Realkreditaktieselskab the buffer is the difference between the measured Pillar 1 and Pillar 2 risks and the 11.4% individual solvency need, which amounts to DKK 298m.

 In addition to the individual solvency need, there are regulatory capital constraints related to large exposures and the Basel I floor.
-At end-Q3 2015, the Basel I floor is a constraint for Nordea Kredit Realkreditaktieselskab and increase the capital requirement by DKK 5,936m.
+At end-Q4 2015, the Basel I floor is a constraint for Nordea Kredit Realkreditaktieselskab and increase the capital requirement by DKK 6,152m.